OctopusDeploy/docs/docs/deployments/patterns/deployment-process-as-code.md

 ### Introducing changes safely using scripts as code {#scripts-as-code-change-safely}

 Branches in source control let you test application code changes in isolation before integrating them with other code changes.
 You can use the exact same approach to introduce changes to your scripts as code.
-This lets you make changes to your scripts without breaking deployments from your `master` branch.
+This lets you make changes to your scripts without breaking deployments from your `main` (default) branch.

 - **Modifying an existing script**: If you modify a script in a branch, that change flows through the whole process just like the changes to your application code.
 When you deploy a release from that branch, your modified script will be used.
-When you merge your branch into the `master` branch, your modified script will be used for deployments from the `master` branch.
+When you merge your branch into the `main` branch, your modified script will be used for deployments from the `main` branch.
-- **Adding a new script**: Add an empty script to your `master` branch, configure Octopus to execute the script, and then author the script content on your branch.
+- **Adding a new script**: Add an empty script to your `main` branch, configure Octopus to execute the script, and then author the script content on your branch.
 This enables you to test your new script in isolation.
-Merge into `master` when you are ready to integrate.
+Merge into `main` when you are ready to integrate.
 - **Deleting a script**: Delete the content of your script in your branch, leaving the empty script file to be packaged.
 Now you can test your deployment still works with the empty script.
-When you are ready, you can configure Octopus to stop calling the script, and delete the script from your `master` branch.
+When you are ready, you can configure Octopus to stop calling the script, and delete the script from your `main` branch.

 ## Project as code {#project-as-code}